AdamWagstaff/Cloud/README.md

 # Demo 1 - Text To Speech Conversion Tool
 This demo showcases a step by step guide to create simple static website application using S3, API Gateway, Lambda, DynamoDB, SNS, and Polly on AWS.

-The first section documents how to create the site.
-The second section documents error handling and testing.

 ## The Architecture
 ![image](https://github.com/AdamWagstaff/Cloud/assets/137490172/7cf4e115-6174-4f91-ac03-91a7be83cd97)